bright/new-www/content/blog/unleashing-creativity-the-career-journey-of-łukasz-an-ios-developer.md

 <div className="image">![quote on Swift UI](/images/lukasz_quote_swiftui.png "quote on Swift UI")</div>

-We started by writing one feature in SwiftUI, and the entire team was excited by the results, especially how much faster it was to build views.
-Adding new modules with the same complexity took half the time compared to using UIKit.
-While this improvement isn’t solely due to SwiftUI, I’d say it contributed about 50% to the increased efficiency.
-Now, it’s hard to imagine using UIKit for view-building, so we develop all new views in SwiftUI and gradually rewrite the older ones.
+We started by writing one feature in SwiftUI, and the entire team was excited by the results, especially how much faster it was to build views. **Adding new modules with the same complexity took half the time compared to using UIKit**.
+While this improvement isn’t solely due to SwiftUI, I’d say it contributed about 50% to the increased efficiency. **Now, it’s hard to imagine using UIKit for view-building**, so we develop all new views in SwiftUI and gradually rewrite the older ones.

 ## Do you enjoy your cooperation with the client?